 Children's Yoga Specialty Certification

 In March of 2011 Yoga Alliance began registering schools to provide a new Yoga specialty certification - Registered Children's Yoga Teacher (RCYT).
+Global Family Yoga has been a registered school with Yoga Alliance since 2005.
 To become a RCYT you must:

 - Be a Registered Yoga Teacher (RYT).